NITCbase/nitcbase.github.io/docs/Design/Cache Layer.md

     /****** releasing the entry corresponding to Attribute Catalog relation from Relation Cache Table ******/

-    // if the Relation Catalog entry of the ATTRCAT_RELIDth Relation Cache entry has been modified:
+    if (/* the RelCatEntry of the ATTRCAT_RELIDth Relation Cache entry has been modified */) {
-    {

         /* Get the Relation Catalog entry from Cache using RelCacheTable::relCatEntryToRecord().
         Write back that entry by instantiating RecBuffer class.
-Use recId member field and recBuffer.setRecord() */ }
+Use recId member field and recBuffer.setRecord() */
+    }
+    // free the memory dynamically allocated to this RelCacheEntry

     /****** releasing the entry corresponding to Attribute Catalog relation from Attribute Cache Table ******/

-    // iterate over all the entries in the linked list of the ATTRCAT_RELIDth Attribute Cache entry.
+    // for all the entries in the linked list of the ATTRCAT_RELIDth Attribute Cache entry.
     {
-        if the entry has been modified:
+        if (/* the entry has been modified */)
         {
             /* Get the Attribute Catalog entry from Cache using AttrCacheTable::attrCatEntryToRecord().
             Write back that entry by instantiating RecBuffer class.
 Use recId member field and recBuffer.setRecord() */
         }

         // free the memory dynamically alloted to this entry in Attribute Cache linked list.